Choosing between bar exam prep programs (Barbri vs Themis vs Kaplan, etc.) is not an easy decision.

 - Self study

 Unless you know exactly what you are doing and what you need to study for, self study is NOT a recommended option.

-There are just too many rules to study, you simply do not have the time to figure out what to study and what not to study during the 2-3 months you have to prepare for the exam.
-A Bar prep company will provide you the materials you need to help you stay focused, on schedule, and feel prepared.
+There are just too many rules to study, you simply do not have the time to figure out what to study and what not to study during the 2-3 months after you graduate from law school have to prepare for the exam.
+A bar prep company will provide you the materials you need to help you stay focused, on schedule, and feel prepared.